 Passport & Credit Card Holder

-Keeping all the important papers and documents in one place is essential for travel.
+Keeping your important papers and documents safe is essential for travel.
+I find it easier when everything is in one place.
+(With copies safely stowed in a separate bag or the cloud.)
 Carry your passport and credit cards safely protected in this holder with RFID-blocking shield material to keep thieves from electronically taking your information.

-I prefer the leather style and find that it fits well in my purse.
+I prefer the leather style and find it fits nicely in my purse.
 The holder has slots for extra essential cards, cash, and tickets.
-Available in 4 colors, so you are certain to find a favorite (I like purple).
+Since the passport holder is available in 4 colors, you are certain to find a favorite (I like purple).

-If you are going to spend a lot of time on Public Transportation or in crowded areas, you might feel more secure with your passport and documents around your neck.
-This document holder holds passport, tickets, and even your phone.
-The mesh pocket in the front is great for train tickets or bus passes that might need to be shown more frequently.
+If you plan to spend a lot of time on Public Transportation or in crowded areas, you might feel more secure with your passport and documents around your neck.
+This document holder holds a passport, tickets, and even your phone.
+The mesh pocket in the front is great for train tickets or bus passes that need to be shown more frequently.

 Gonex Compression Packing Cubes